 The risk management system is based on the better practice principles and processes outlined in the International Standard AS/NZ ISO 31000 Risk Management – principles and guidelines.

-During the 2015-2016 reporting period the TSRA, as a corporate Commonwealth entity, was accountable to the Parliament of Australia and the Minister for Indigenous Affairs.
+During 2017-2018, the TSRA, as a corporate Commonwealth entity, was accountable to the Parliament of Australia and the Minister for Indigenous Affairs.

 The Auditor-General is the TSRA’s external auditor.
 The audit of the TSRA’s financial statements is conducted in accordance with an audit strategy agreed to by the Auditor-General and the TSRA.
-The 2015-2016 audit was conducted in August 2016.
-A copy of the independent auditor’s report, including the auditor’s opinion, is provided as part of the financial statements in Section 5 of this Annual Report.
+The 2017-2018 audit was conducted in August 2018.
+A copy of the independent auditor’s report, including the auditor’s opinion, is provided as part of the financial statements in Section 5 of this report.

-The TSRA has implemented fraud control mechanisms in accordance with section 10 of the Public Governance, Performance and Accountability Act 2013 (Cth).
-No incidents of fraud were detected in 2015-2016.
+The TSRA has implemented a fraud control framework in accordance with section 10 of the Public Governance, Performance and Accountability Act 2013 (Cth).
+No incidents of fraud were detected in 2017-2018.

 The TSRA Audit Committee is assisted in the internal audit function by an external contractor, HLB Mann Judd.
 HLB Mann Judd is responsible for implementing the TSRA’s internal audit programme, which aims to provide assurance that key risks are being managed effectively and efficiently, including that the TSRA complies with regulatory requirements and policies.